Pakistan.. The Roof of the World

-We will take short domestic flight from Gilgit to Islamabad.
-Check in at the hotel and the morning at leisure.
-In the afternoon we will be visiting the PNCA.
-Pakistan National Council of Arts hosts events.
-Events like Gallery of Arts, Drama Festivals, Musical Nights, Puppet Shows, Sculpture Exhibitions, and Movie Screenings through various means.
-Dinner ond overnight at the Hotel.
+Fly to Islamabad.
+Check in at the hotel, morning at leisure at the hotel, and Afternoon visit to PNCA, Pakistan National Council of Arts hosts events as Gallery of Arts, Drama Festivals, Musical Nights, Puppet Shows, Sculpture Exhibitions, and Movie Screenings through various means.
+Afterwards return to your hotel for dinner and overnight.
 (B,L,D)

 Our day will start with excursion of Historic city of Taxila, National Museum and see some of the best known archeological sites.
 Taxila Museum was built during the time of Sir Mortimer Wheeler who was an archeologist and also British military officer.
-In 1944 he was Director-General of Archaeological Survey of India and later an archeological advisor for the government of Pakistan.
-The excellent Taxila Museum is home to some of the finest Gandharan artwork, found in this region during excavations.
+The Museum is home to some of the finest Gandharan artwork, found in this region during excavations.
 Taxila has one of the most important and best known archaeological treasures, with the remains of three great cities and dozens of Buddhist monasteries dating from 600 BC to AD 600.
 It also had places of learning (from 5th century BCE to 5the century AD).
 It was strategically located at the junction of trade routes linking China, India, Central Asia and the west.
 Taxila survived through many empires, namely Achaemenids, Greeks, Mauryans, Bactrian Greeks, Scythians, Parthian, Kushan, Hunz, and eventually Muslim.
 It became the cultural crossroad of the ancient world.
 Buddhism took hold in the region around 275 BC and from here the religion spread to Central Asia, Tibet and China.
 Jualian, Dharmarajika, Jandial and Skirkap are some of the best-preserved archaeological sites.
-If the time will permit we will visit several sites.
-However, Julian, monastery and Bactrian Greek city Sirkap site are must.
-Return to your hotel for the dinner and overnight.
+Return to Islamabad airport to take your evening flight to Lahore.
+On arrival, dinner and overnight.
 (B,L,D)

-After breakfast, transfer to the airport for your flight back to the US or head to the immigration and customs office to meet your guide from Afghanistan.
+After breakfast, transfer to the airport for your flight back to the US.
 (B)